All Episodes

 He wanted everybody to have a gun that wanted one.

-And then Kerry in the 2004 race goes into Ohio or Indiana somewhere, dressed up like Elmer Fudd, and says, Can I get me a hunting license here?
+And then Kerry in the 2004 race goes into Ohio or Indiana somewhere, dressed up like Elmer Fudd and says, can I get me a hunting license here?

-Trying to make everybody think that these guys have seen the light on gun control and that the they're out there seeking the votes of gun owners.
+Trying to make everybody think that these guys have seen the light on gun control and that they're out there seeking the votes of gun owners.

 So you say, well, then how did this happen?

-Well, OSHA is a government agency.
+Well, OSHA is a government agency, the Occupational Safety and Health Administration.

 Is your ceiling too short?